KamalJaza/ML_Model_Deployment_and_Tracking_Using_MLflow/README.md

 Data profiling is the process of reviewing source data, understanding structure, content and interrelationships, and identifying potential for data projects.

 # Data Cleansing
+The TV Marketing dataset is clean because the data no longer has missing values and the data types are already appropriate.

 # Exploratory Data Analysis
+- What about the relationship between sales and TV marketing based on scatterplot?
+- What about the relationship between sales and TV marketing based on correlation values?

 # Preprocessing Modeling